Are you struggling to decide between Kajabi and Thinkific? Do you want to figure out which one is right for you? If yes, then you’ll love this guide.

 You can also pin a specific post to the top of your feed and send information to your members at any time.

-The Community feature in Kajabi is a great alternative to using Facebook Groups as you have complete control over the content your members see, there is minimum distraction resulting in better user experience and users can be automatically added to (or removed from) a Community reducing admin work.
+The Community feature in Kajabi is a great alternative to using Facebook Groups as you have complete control over the content your members see, you can notify users about community discussions via the mobile app and users can be automatically added to (or removed from) a Community reducing admin work.

 Further, this feature is hard to use on the go because the icon to start a discussion is really small and hard to see on mobile devices.

-So, when it comes to facilitating student discussions and building a community, Kajabi vs Thinkific has a clear edge and this can be a deal breaker if you plan to create a membership site or sell your signature course.
+So, when it comes to facilitating student discussions and building a community, Kajabi vs Thinkific has a slight edge.

 Quizzes and Assignments